Guidelines and rules

 The aim of the competition is to stimulate interest in the portrait genre amongst artists and the general public.
 The competition applies to artists in Denmark, Sweden, Norway, Finland, Greenland, The Faroe Islands, Iceland, and The Åland Islands.

-An international jury of experts will select the winners of the competition and the artists who will be included in the Portrait NOW!
+An international jury of experts will select the prize winners and the artworks that will be included in the Portrait NOW!
 2023 exhibition.

 The exhibition will be displayed at The Museum of National History at Frederiksborg from May 2023.